 Do a test stream before you go live to check your video and audio quality.
 Nothing’s worse than promising a great virtual experience, but not delivering because you didn’t make a few checks.

-If you have multiple iPhones or iPads at your disposal, use Switcher to connect up to 9 iOS devices to create a dynamic worship livestream!
-Place devices throughout the sanctuary to capture different perspectives of the service.
-During your stream, you can switch between angles, and even display multiple angles at the same time using our built-in Multiview templates.
+If you have multiple iPhones or iPads at your disposal, use Switcher to connect up to 9 iOS devices to create a dynamic worship live stream.
+Place devices throughout the worship space to capture different perspectives of the service.
+During your stream, you can switch between angles, and even display multiple angles at the same time using our built-in multiview templates.

 Add graphics, text, photos, and more